Manawa, Wisconsin: Education

 The School District of Manawa, which serves the city of Manawa, at one time operated only rural schools.
 The district had one rural school for kindergarten in Symco.
 It was reorganized on October 25, 1982.
-It now consists of an elementary school and Little Wolf Junior-Senior High School (Grades 7-12.)
+It now consists of an elementary (3k - Grade 5) school and Little Wolf Junior-Senior High School (Grades 6–12.)

 A school built on Depot Street in 1920 was added to and remodeled six times.
 In 1969, following a fire that destroyed part of that school, the Little Wolf High School was built.
 The school's mascot is a wolf.

-Sports available in the schools include cross country, football, basketball, wrestling, volleyball, softball, baseball, track, bowling, and golf.
+Sports available in the schools include cross country, football, basketball, wrestling, volleyball, softball, baseball, track and field, bowling, and golf.
 Cheerleading is also available, but only for children in third through sixth grade.
 The pee-wee junior (black & black A), pee-wee (white), and Pop Warner (red) football team (3rd - 6th grade) is called the Manawa Cowboys, while the 7th through 12th grade football team is the Manawa "The Big Bad" Wolves (black and red).
 The school colors are red, black, and white.